Can AI Prompt Humans? Multimodal Agents Prompt Players' Game Actions and Show Consequences to Raise Sustainability Awareness: Introduction

 \section{Introduction}

-Preventing unsustainable human behaviors has long been a challenge due to humanity's inherent predisposition towards actions driven by short-term individual interests, coupled with the ambiguous nature of the long-term consequences associated with unsustainable practices ~\cite{gual2010bridging,damasio1994descartes} .
+Preventing unsustainable human behaviors has long been a challenge due to humanity's inherent predisposition towards actions driven by short-term individual interests, coupled with the ambiguous nature of the long-term consequences associated with unsustainable practices ~\cite{gual2010bridging,damasio1994descartes}.
 Merely emphasizing the importance of sustainability fails to engender a visceral understanding among individuals.
 While humans are most profoundly influenced by experiencing the adverse outcomes or even failures resulting from their own actions, replicating such scenarios in the real world is neither feasible nor sufficiently protective of the environment.
-Moreover, individual differences in personality and attitudes significantly influence one's receptiveness to sustainability goals, ultimately shaping their engagement with and commitment to sustainable behaviors.
+Moreover, individual personality differences significantly shape sustainability awareness—the recognition of the environment's fragility and the need for its protection \cite{raymundo2019awareness}—which drives engagement in and commitment to sustainable behaviors.

 Games are a method to raise awareness by artificially incentivizing positive factors and inhibiting negative ones, offering a quick and intuitive way for people to immediately see the consequences of their actions.
 Players can experience the impact of their behaviors through role-playing and interaction, which is often difficult to perceive immediately in real life ~\cite{juul2013art}.
 However, traditional game design often relies on preset text options and limited interaction methods, restricting players' behavioral expression and failing to fully reflect their real-life intentions and actions.
 Although gamified interventions can effectively increase players' environmental awareness and promote more positive behavioral intentions ~\cite{juan2015game,zhou2024eternagram}, there still exists a discrepancy between behaviors in virtual environments and those in real life.